viamrobotics/docs/docs/fleet/provision.md

 You can use Viam's software provisioning manager (`agent-provisioning`), to provision a machine as it first comes online with a pre-defined configuration.
 This is useful when deploying a fleet of machines directly from the factory to a customer, or when bundling proprietary software on your Viam machine.

-The provisioning subsystem is a feature of [`viam-agent`](/configure/agent/), which you can install as part of your manufacturing process.
+Provisioning is a feature of [`viam-agent`](/configure/agent/), which you can install as part of your manufacturing process.
 `agent-provisioning` will then perform the rest of the first-time setup for your machine once an [end user sets up the machine](#end-user-experience).

 Consider a company that sells machines that monitor weather conditions on a maritime craft and provide navigation advice based on those readings.